rspamd/rspamd/rmilter/configuration.md

 - `servers`: Rspamd socket definitions in format:
 	1.  `/path/to/file`
 	2.  `host[:port]`
-- `connect_timeout`: timeout in milliseconds for connecting to spamd
+- `connect_timeout`: timeout in milliseconds for connecting to rspamd
 	+ Default: `1s`
-- `results_timeout`: timeout in milliseconds for waiting for spamd response
+- `results_timeout`: timeout in milliseconds for waiting for rspamd response
 	+ Default: `20s`
 - `error_time`: time in seconds during which we are counting errors
 	+ Default: `10`
 - `dead_time`: time in seconds during which we are thinking that server is down
 	+ Default: `300`
-- `maxerrors`: maximum number of errors that can occur during error_time to make rmilter thinking that this upstream is dead
+- `maxerrors`: maximum number of errors that can occur during error_time to make Rmilter thinking that this upstream is dead
 	+ Default: `10`
 - `reject_message`: reject message for spam (quoted string)
 	+ Default: `Spam message rejected; If this is not spam contact abuse team`